nens/dask-geomodeling/README.rst

     uv run pytest

 The tests are also run automatically [on "github actions"](https://github.com/nens/dask-geomodeling/actions) for "master" and for pull requests.
 So don't just make a branch, but turn it into a pull request right away.
 On your pull request page, you also automatically get the feedback from the automated tests.

+## Release

+Make sure you have [zest.releaser](https://zestreleaser.readthedocs.io/en/latest/) installed.

+    uv run fullrelease

+When you created a tag, it will be uploaded automatically [to pypi](https://pypi.org/project/rana-process-sdk/) by a Github Action.